 I have served as Editor-in-Chief, Guest Editor, Associate Editor, and member of the Editorial Board of several reputable Brazilian and international academic journals, such as, Journal of Business Management (RAE), Brazilian Administration Review; International Business Review; Journal of Business Research; International Journal of Emerging Markets; Multinational Business Review; and Management Research.

-In addition to research, teaching and editorial activities, I have been Chair of the Strategy division of ANPAD (2015-2017), EIBA board Brazil National Representative (2011-2016), Executive President of EIBA (2015), and the Brazil representative on the executive committee of BALAS (the Business Association of Latin American Studies).
-Currently, I am Brazil country representative to the AIB‑LAC board (Latin America and Caribbean chapter of the Academy of International Business).
-Currently, I am President of the AIB‑LAC board, member of the governance committee of Amcham in Brazil and member of FGV's ethics compliance committee of research involving humans.
+In addition to research, teaching and editorial activities, I have been Chair of the Strategy division of ANPAD (2015-2017), EIBA board Brazil National Representative (2011-2016), Executive President of EIBA (2015), Brazil representative on the executive committee of BALAS (Business Association of Latin American Studies), and, from 2018 to 2021, Brazil representative to the AIB-LAC board (Latin America and Caribbean chapter of the Academy of International Business).
+Currently, I am President of the AIB‑LAC board, member of the strategic governance committee of Amcham in Brazil and member of FGV's ethics compliance committee of research involving humans.
 Furthermore, I am certified by IBGC - Brazilian Institute of Corporate Governance - to serve as Director of the Board of private and public companies and, since July 2021, I am serving as Member of its Thematic Committee of Strategy.